Click to enlargeJ82/P90

 The rare transitional issue featuring the obverse with raised Liberty, the so-called "Curved Date", combined with the regular reverse die used on 1837 half dollars.

-Breen mentions in his "Comprehensive Encyclopedia" that 2 restrikes are known.
-We would like to see these.
-If they exist, they were struck using the obverse die with Liberty incused, the so-called straight date.
+Breen lists a third as ex Brock, University of Pennsylvania.
+This has not seen by us and is believed to be an error.
+Breen also mentions in his "Comprehensive Encyclopedia" that 2 restrikes are known.
+We doubt their existence.
+If restrikes do exist, they would have been struck using the obverse die with Liberty incused, the so-called straight date.
 To see both obverse dies side by side, click here.